InnaMon/my-memory-game/README.md

 ## Installation

 No specific installation is required to play this game.
-Simply unzip the file and open the index.html file in a web browser of your choice!
+Simply open the link in a browser of your choice!
 Important to note that no additional libraries or dependencies were installed or required for this project.

 ## How to Play!